 Nevertheless, the supply-and-demand law prevails.
 This ubiquity the Internet grants translators also provides them with a benchmark on worldwide translation rates, in order to adapt to this globalized market.
 Assuming that nobody wants to sell their work for less than it's worth, and that whoever practices overly high prices will be in low demand, translation market rates are gradually settling worldwide.

-There are several factors at play, such as the supply/demand ratio for each of the various language pairs, that prevent rates from being more uniform.
+There are several factors at play, such as the supply/demand ratio for each of the various language pairs, which prevents rates from being more uniform.
 Each language pair, and each direction within the same pair (i.e from A into B vs. from B into A) have their unique distribution.